LostKobrakai/FormBuilderEmailExtentions/README.md

 ```

 The syntax says get the user(s) from the field `personInCharge` and send email(s) to the addresses provided by the `email` field of the selected page.

+*Thanks to madeproject.com for letting me share this.*